f5alcon/The-Novelists-Atelier/README.md

     - Scene-level conflict
   - And more...
 - **Pipeline Mode**: Chain multiple prompts together for complex workflows
+- **Local mode** — instant, no API call, parses markdown structure directly
+- **AI Enhanced mode** — smarter extraction for complex or irregular outputs
+- Works from both the Prompts output toolbar and the Compare tab
+- Output opens in a new tab and can be saved, printed, or shared
 - **Auto-Save & Backups**:
   - Auto-save every 30 seconds
   - Visual save indicator in header